mobify/mobifyjs/www/v2/docs/index.md

 ## What is Mobify.js?

-Mobify.js is an open source library for improving the performance of responsive sites by providing automatic responsive images, JavaScript/CSS optimization and more.
-Mobify.js can also be used for creating new sites using Adaptive Templating.
-Core to Mobify.js is the ability to capture and manipulate the DOM before any resources have downloaded.
+Mobify.js is an open source library for improving responsive sites by providing responsive images, JS/CSS optimization, Adaptive Templating and more.
+Mobify.js also provides a "Capturing" API for manipulating the DOM before any resources have loaded, giving developers the ability to enable the listed features above without changing any backend markup.

 ## Getting started